-The goal of a decompression procedure, whether conservative, minimally invasive, or invasive, is to alleviate pressure on an impinged or “pinched” nerve in the spinal column, including nerve roots, the cauda equina, or the spinal cord itself.
-A compressed nerve can cause a variety of symptoms depending on the affected nerve, including back and neck pain, pain that radiates along the nerve, and muscle weakness, and treatment is usually required if decompression doesn’t occur naturally after a couple of days.
-The good news is that most individuals suffering from a compressed nerve find relief from a course of doctor-recommended conservative treatment.
+The goal of a decompression procedure, whether conservative or surgical, is to relieve pressure on a compressed nerve in the spinal column.
+Spinal nerve compression can cause a variety of symptoms depending on the affected nerve, including neck and back pain, pain that radiates along the nerve, and muscle weakness.
+The good news is that in many cases, people suffering from a compressed nerve find relief from a course of doctor-recommended conservative treatment.
 Spine surgery, including decompression surgery, is usually viewed as a last resort to be considered if weeks or months of conservative treatment have been unable to offer relief.

 In general, a person suffering from the effects of a pinched nerve have three types of treatment options, each with benefits and disadvantages:

-If you suffer from a pinched nerve and are in the process of considering all of your decompression treatment options, the first step is to visit your physician.
-Your doctor will complete a full medical review and will usually recommend medical imagery to identify the exact cause, location and severity of your nerve compression.
+If you suffer from a pinched nerve and are in the process of considering all of your decompression treatment options, the first step is to visit your doctor.
+He or she will complete a full medical review, often including diagnostic imagery to identify the exact cause, location and severity of your nerve compression.
 Once this information is in hand you can determine the treatment that’s right for your exact condition.